Saif045/Netflix/README.md

 # Netflix

-a clone of netflix using react and tmdb api.
+a clone of Netflix using react and tmdb api.

 built with React , Tailwind , vite and deployed on netlify